-Reminder: During the 2010 September dove season, hunters will once again be allowed to hunt all day.
-Legal shooting hours are one-half hour before sunrise until sunset.
-During the later hunt, which usually opens in November, legal shooting hours are also one-half hour before sunrise until sunset.
+Reminder: Legal shooting hours are one-half hour before sunrise until sunset.
 Practice good sportsmanship and hunting ethics while in the field.
 Observe areas that are posted, hunt away from roads, corrals, and livestock.
-Pick up all litter – this includes empty shotgun shells and piles of feathers.
+Pick up all litter, this includes empty shotgun shells.

 Cholla is very common throughout much of the lower desert in 24B, and it can be quite a problem for bird dogs.
 In general, the greatest amounts of cholla are found at lower elevations on the south side of the unit between Apache Junction and Superior.
 Cholla can also be problem in some areas south of Roosevelt Lake